 It’s just like magic, isn’t it?

-Are they casting too wide of a net in their efforts to stop spam, or do you think it’ll all make Twitter a better place in the end?
+Have Twitter cast their net too wide in their efforts to stop spam, or do you think it’ll all make Twitter a better place in the end?

 Let us know your thoughts in the comments below!